Inside: A few tips on how to decide what to study during your quiet time with God.

 Keys to an Effective Quiet Time

-I’ve said it before, but I’ll repeat it here.
-I believe that the two keys to having a successful and effective quiet time are prayer and Bible study.
+The two keys to having a successful and effective quiet time are prayer and Bible study.
 Bible study can encompass a lot of things, reading the Scriptures, digging in and memorizing them, etc. But a lot of times, people get stuck because they have no idea what they should be studying.

 The Bible is this big, huge book.
 There are so many topics and it can be hard to know where to start.
 Today, I want to share a few tips that I hope will help you not get stuck trying to figure out what to study.